Wednesday, April 16, 2025

 The titular “Rabbit” is Harry Angstrom, so nicknamed in high school as a star basketball player.
 Those years turn out to have been the high point of his life, and the novels, published at about ten year intervals, chronicle the rest of his ordinary, everyman existence.

 The books are quite good.
-The second and third in the series, in fact, won Pulitzers.
+A couple of them, in fact, won Pulitzers.
 Each is written in the present tense, which is a little odd at first, but you get used to it.
 Some of the overall story is quite moving, as in a meeting between Rabbit and a former lover some twenty years after their fling.

 But this isn’t really a review.
 I want to comment on what I see as the casual racism in the series, which is most noticeable in Rabbit is Rich, when Harry is in his complacent, financially secure middle years.
 While no characters (most of them white) are klan members or anything that extreme, there is an unmistakable bigotry, a sort of benign intolerance, that is quite bothersome.
 A character will invoke a slur or stereotype, but no one stops to interject,